About Us

 Advocate

 We are advocates who promote the importance and value of writing in education and society.
 We are experts who advocate for effective and authentic practices in the classroom.
-We cultivate spaces for educational dialogue centered on social justice and anti-racist teaching of writing.
-Teachers advocate for themselves, their students, and teaching/learning practices that reach every student.
+We cultivate spaces for educational dialogue centered on humanizing writers and writing pedagogy.
+We advocate for ourselves, our students, and teaching/learning practices that reach every student.
+We grow in our expertise when we share our practices with others through publication, presentation, and professional development.

 What We Do